Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

 Echo Cancellation
 ~~~~~~~~~~~~~~~~~

-Echo cancellation is default provided in the audio part of MMFv2.
+Echo cancellation is default provided in the audio part of MMF.
 To
 test whether the echo cancellation function is correct, use VLC media
 player to verify it on the computer.